Get Free Electric Vehicle Charging Point Quotes

 There simply isn’t a robust infrastructure available for hydrogen-powered vehicles yet, with just 15 stations currently available in the UK.

 Hydrogen stations need to be purpose-built too — unlike EV charging stations, which can be easily added to existing petrol stations or to a home.
-It costs roughly £2 million to build a single hydrogen station, and the UK government estimates that we’d need 1,000 stations across UK roads to make a viable network for hydrogen cars.
+It costs roughly £2m to build a single hydrogen station, and the UK government estimates that we’d need 1,000 stations across UK roads to make a viable network for hydrogen cars.

 Right now, the existing 15 hydrogen stations are located on industrial estates, at council premises, or next to research institutes — hardly ideal locations for general use by the public.